itpartnersillinois/ylf/schools.md

 ![Children's artwork inspired by YLF](/img/schools/ylf_47.jpg)

-## NEW TO THE FESTIVAL: Students' work Display
+Students' Work Display

-During the 2019 Youth Literature Festival, school will select up to 5 students’ work to be displayed in the authors’ room at the I Hotel during the Community Day Celebration, on March 30th.
+During the 2024 Youth Literature Festival, schools will select up to 5 students’ work to be displayed during the Community Day Celebration.

 By student's work we mean any material that students create in response to their engagement with the author’s book assigned to their school (e.g., artwork, poem, drawing, or stories inspired by the authors’ book).